mattdelta2/AI-Strength-Coach/README.md

-This is a strong, clean README that clearly outlines the project.
-To make it truly "Senior Portfolio" grade, we should add the Advanced Logic we built at the end (the Hidden Metadata and the "Big 3" Scaling).
-These are the parts that prove you aren't just using a chatbot, but building an actual intelligent system.
-Here is an updated version you can copy and paste:

 # 🏋️ AI Strength Coach Agent
 A stateful AI Agent designed to act as an autonomous personal trainer.
 It doesn't just generate text; it **reasons** through your strength history to provide optimal weights and progressive overload.